Configure auto provisioning for agents and extensions from Azure Security Center

 Select the relevant subscription.

-In the Auto provisioning page, set the Log Analytics agent's status to On.
+In the Auto provisioning page, set the status of auto provisioning for the Log Analytics agent to On.

 From the configuration options pane, define the workspace to use.

 Connect Azure VMs to the default workspace(s) created by Security Center - Security Center creates a new resource group and default workspace in the same geolocation, and connects the agent to that workspace.
 If a subscription contains VMs from multiple geolocations, Security Center creates multiple workspaces to ensure compliance with data privacy requirements.